-Under the Canadian Copyright Act, an author possesses a number of distinct and exclusive rights.
-An author's economic rights include the right to reproduce, adapt, publish, and communicate publicly one’s own work as well as to sell ownership to, and grant rights of use to his or her own work.
-Whereas an author's economic rights can be assigned to another person or entity, moral rights can only be held by the creators and their heirs.
-An author's moral rights require of others that the author be credited for his or her own work and that his or her reputation not be negatively affected by modifications to, performance of, or display of the original work.
-(An author's moral rights cannot be assigned to someone else, but they can be waived.)
+Under the Canadian Copyright Act, authors possesses a number of distinct and exclusive rights.
+Authors' economic rights include the right to reproduce, adapt, publish, and communicate publicly one’s own work as well as to sell ownership to, and grant rights of use to his or her own work.
+Authors' economic rights can be assigned to another person or entity.

 Faculty and Graduate Students

 In conjunction with the protections afforded by the Copyright Act, the collective agreements for UNB faculty and graduate students also protect the intellectual property produced at the university.
 UNB faculty and graduate students have the right to disseminate and/or change their work and to control the circumstances in which others may disseminate and/or change their work.
 In the context of education, these author's rights include, but are not limited to, the following:

 - copying and distributing your work to students and colleagues;

 - re-using and/or modifying parts of your own work in future publications;

 - allowing others to use and/or modify your work; and